publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch9/schVII/m__us_usc_t33_s467f.md

         (6) __Work groups__

-            The Director may establish work groups under the Board to assist the Board in accomplishing its goals.
-The work groups shall consist of members of the Board and other individuals selected by the Director.
+            The Administrator may establish work groups under the Board to assist the Board in accomplishing its goals.
+The work groups shall consist of members of the Board and other individuals selected by the Administrator.

         (7) __Compensation of members__